Mgmt 371: Principles of Management

 - Pre-requisite: Successful completion of 54 hours.

-- Business and Accounting students only, or by special permission of the Dean's Office.
+- Business, Accounting, International Studies Major, Manufacturing Emphasis, and Business Emphasis students only, or by special permission of the Dean's Office.

 - Lecture: Lecture for Mgmt 371